Case Study

 The Challenge

 At Atlassian, enterprise growth relied on promoting its connected platform of productivity tools.
-Yet 80% of buyers bounced from platform pages, unable to understand what it was, what problems it solved, or the value it delivered.
+Yet 80% of enterprise buyers bounced from platform pages, unable to understand what it was, what problems it solved, or the value it delivered.

-"The one thing I am not seeing all though is pricing on any
+"The one thing I am not seeing all though is pricing on any of the pages… now I have to call or reach out to them"

 - Enterprise Buyer